Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Table of Contents

-- What is Proof of Funds for Visas and Immigration?
+- What is Proof of Funds for Visa and Immigration?

 - Proof of Funds Alternatives: Fixed Deposit vs Bank Statement